Why Travel Refunds Take So Long (And When You Should Worry)

 The key is knowing when to wait — and when to follow up.

-- Allow time for banks to post the transaction
+• Allow time for the bank or card network to post the transaction.

 When a Refund Delay Might Be a Problem